 • plant variety rights,

-This approach is linked to a practical reality that shows that a legal situation is rarely confined to one area of intellectual property.
+This approach stems from the practical reality that a legal situation is rarely confined to a single area of intellectual property.

 Digitization

-The training philosophy is also comprehensive in this era of dematerialization of media: for example, genetic resources are just as much as museum works intended to be integrated into digital databases that can then be circulated via communication networks...
+Moreover, the philosophy of education is comprehensive in this era of digitization: for example, genetic resources, just like museum artifacts, are intended to be incorporated into digital databases that can then be shared via communication networks…

-Intellectual property law is therefore now necessarily and closely linked to information and communication technology (ICT) law or digital law.
-The various projects involving digital libraries or the dissemination of scientific information in open science are concrete and current examples of this.
+Intellectual property law is therefore now inextricably linked to information and communication technology (ICT) law, or digital law.
+The various projects involving digital libraries or the dissemination of scientific information through open science are concrete and timely examples of this.

-Beyond that, the dissemination of information is also attracting attention, both in terms of its implications for liability (particularly for technical service providers) and with regard to the protection of personal data.
+Beyond that, the dissemination of information is also a focus of attention, both in terms of liability issues (particularly regarding technical service providers) and with regard to the protection of personal data.

 Ubiquity

-Finally, as an intangible object, intellectual creation has a ubiquitous dimension, reinforcedby the digital revolution, which complicates the application of national (or territorial) rules and therefore requires knowledge of the rules of public and private international law.
+Finally, as an intangible asset, intellectual creation has a ubiquitous dimension—one that has been amplifiedby the digital revolution—which complicates the application of national (or territorial) rules and thus requires an understanding of the rules of public and private international law.

-Specialist lawyers are therefore also confronted with the international dimension of intellectual property and must, in particular, have a thorough understanding of European Union sources.
+Specialized legal professionals are therefore also confronted with the international dimension of intellectual property and must, in particular, be well-versed in European Union law.

-• Is the online counterfeiting of a trademark via an online sales site or e-commerce platform accessible from France governed by French law or by another jurisdiction?
+• Is the online infringement of a trademark via an online marketplace or e-commerce platform accessible from France governed by French law or by another legal system?

-• Which court has jurisdiction when the offense is committed in multiple locations?
+• Which court has jurisdiction when the offense involves multiple locations?

-All these issues justify the fact that the training program places significant emphasis on both international law and procedural law specific to intellectual property law, which it does.
+All of these issues justify the program’s emphasis—which it does place—on both international law and the procedural law specific to intellectual property law.

 News